Electrolyzer/Portfolio/projects/primel-solver/README.md

 ## Performance

 - **Prime Database**: 8,363 five-digit primes
-- **Calculation Speed**: Typically 1-2 seconds for entropy calculations
+- **Cache Optimization**: First set of suggestions is cached, as it is always the same
-- **Optimization**: Limited to top 100 candidates for performance in web demo
+- **Calculation Speed**: Further suggestions typically less than a second for entropy calculations

 ## Technical Implementation